Mirasol Springs

 Mirasol Springs will utilize four different water sources:

-Mirasol Springs will reclaim wastewater from the Inn and related hospitality structures in a centralized collection facility that is aesthetically integrated into the landscape.
+Mirasol Springs will reclaim wastewater from the Inn, the Farm, the University of Texas Hill Country Field Station, and all homesites in a centralized collection facility that is aesthetically integrated into the landscape.
+There will be no septic systems.
 The facility will be equipped with the best technology available for nutrient removal and will reclaim 100% of the effluent for irrigation uses.
 This wastewater will be treated and used to offset irrigation needs for the property and other non-potable uses.
+No potable water will be used for landscape irrigation.
 Also known as beneficial reuse, this process completes the effort to maximize the lifecycle of water usage onsite.
+There will be no discharge into any creek or river.
+All wastewater will be collected and returned to a treatment plant.

 Traffic, Evacuation and